CAMRA LocAle is an accreditation scheme to promote pubs that sell locally-brewed real ale.

 - To help pubs to thrive due to the wider availability of local real ales in pubs boosting the number of pub visits

 In short CAMRA LocAle is about consumer choice, local jobs, supporting a sustainable environment, creating local distinctiveness and promoting local pubs.

 Whether a given real ale qualifies as locally-brewed is determined by the distance from the pub to the brewery.
 The Huntingdonshire branch has chosen a distance of 30 miles.

 Here are the breweries that qualify as brewing locally-brewed real ales (LocAle Breweries).

 Which pubs will be accredited?

-A pub will be accredited when the Huntingdonshire branch has established that a pub consistently serves well-kept real ale (by being in our branch online pub guide) and that at least one locally-brewed real ale is on sale at all times.
+A pub will be accredited when the Huntingdonshire branch has established that a pub consistently serves well-kept real ale and that at least one locally-brewed real ale is on sale most of the time.